MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120409-configure-your-replica-server-to-receive-replication-traffic-from-specific-primary-server-s.md

-As part of setting up a Replica server  in Windows Server  “8”  Beta, you can choose to receive replication traffic from authorized primary server(s)/clusters.
+As part of setting up a Replica server  in Windows Server  "8"  Beta, you can choose to receive replication traffic from authorized primary server(s)/clusters.
 This post explains how to configure this setting and the use cases for the same.
-We will also learn how to group authorized servers into ‘trust zones’ in this post.
+We will also learn how to group authorized servers into 'trust zones' in this post.

 ## Authorization